Area fishing report: Flounder, bluefin tuna, shark being caught in saltwater

 Kerr Lake

-If you are interested in catching a few crappie, this is the place to go.
-They are biting on spider rigs and shrimp bait.
-Bass have been reported in the area, being caught using jerk bait and spinner baits.
-Catfish are starting to move into the river biting on cup bait, as well as a few striped bass that are making their way into the river.
+If you are interested in catching a few crappie.
+They are biting on spider rigs, and shrimp bait.
+Small reports of bass have been reported in the area, being caught using jerk bait and spinner baits.
+Striped bass are hiding in the riverbanks, along with a few catfish.
+Catfish are also located near the interscetion of the river and the lake, biting on cup bait and live bait.
 Water level: shallow 297, full pool 320.
 Contact: Bobcat’s Bait & Tackle 434-374-8381; www.kerrlake.com.

 Shearon Harris Lake